 Methods for conducting tetrazolium tests on agricultural seeds are given in the current Handbook on Tetrazolium Testing, published by the International Seed Testing Association and/or the AOSA Tetrazolium Testing Handbook published by the Association of Official Seed Analysts.
 Tetrazolium test results may be used as the basis for grading of fall planted cereals, but must be confirmed by a standard germination test.
 For Western wheatgrass, a tetrazolium test is to be conducted to estimate the percentage dormant seeds (see Section.
 4.7.1).
 For other crop kinds, tetrazolium test results are to be used for information only, not as the basis for grading.
-Results of tetrazolium test results on the report of analysis.
+Results of tetrazolium tests are to be reported under "Remarks", or in a section designated for reporting of tetrazolium test results on the report of analysis.